 The cannula goes just under the skin, e.g. on your chest, your tummy or the top of your arm/shoulder or leg.
 It is placed under the skin with a needle but this needle is then removed and disposed of.
 The cannula is held in place with tape.
 Usually the cannula can stay in one place for several days, but if it gets sore or uncomfortable, ask your nurse to move it to another place.

-This machine is designed to give you your medicines over 24 hours, so each day your nurse will come about the same time to fill up a new syringe and check the machine.
+This machine is designed to give you your medications over 24 hours, so each day your nurse will return at approximately the same time to fill up a new syringe and check the machine.

 What if I think the machine is not working?

 There may be intermittent beeps every few minutes (alerts) or a continuous beep (alarm).
 The green light on the front may change to red.
 If you think there is something wrong with the syringe pump, or if the alarm sounds, don’t panic, follow these instructions one by one:

 1. Look at the small screen on the front of the machine.
 There will be an error message to help you

 2. An alert may simply be warning you that the infusion is due to end soon.
 Do not worry, your community nursing team will have anticipated this and planned when the syringe will need renewing

 3. You may wish to silence an alert by pressing the ‘Yes’ button which will silence the alert for 2 minutes.
 The pump will continue to run

 4. An alarm may be telling you there is a problem with the infusion.
 It may not be possible to silence this

 5. If in any doubt about an alert or alarm, ring your community nurse or the hospice advice line and tell them what you can see on screen.
 They will advise you how to resolve the problem or arrange for someone to attend if necessary.
 Do not press the ‘No’ button without advice